Today I have 11 amazing frugal laundry day hacks to make your washing day so much easier and cheaper.

 Here are some fabulous (quiet) wool dryer balls that do a similar job.
 These are the ones I should have bought.
 They claim to reduce drying time by 30-40%.

 I have been using this money-saving tip for years.
-With so much washing to do, a box of washing powder lasts no time at all.
+With so much washing to do, a box of detergent lasts no time at all.

-Another option is to use 1/3 each of good quality washing powder, cheap powder and washing soda crystals.
+Another option is to use 1/3 each of good quality detergent, cheap powder, and washing soda crystals.

-How about cutting out the washing powder completely?
-CarolineVencil suggests combining Oxiclean or Vanish stain remover with washing soda crystals instead of washing powder.
+How about cutting out the detergent completely?
+CarolineVencil suggests combining Oxiclean or Vanish stain remover with washing soda crystals instead of detergent.
 You would need to experiment with the amounts depending on the level of staining.
 It works great on cold washes too.

 5. Soften clothes with vinegar